arXiv/arxiv-docs/brand/images.md

   }
 }
 </style>
 arXiv's branding uses both photographic and illustrated imagery.
 We must have the legal right to use any photos and illustrations.
-All image libraries linked from this page have been vetted for use in arXiv materials only.
-All other use is prohibited.
+All assets within arXiv image libraries have been vetted for use in arXiv materials only, other use is prohibited.

+<div class="divider"></div>

 ##Photos <a href="https://cornell.box.com/v/arXiv-photo-library" class="button-fancy">Go to Photo Library <span> </span></a>